godotengine/godot-docs/classes/class_itemlist.rst

 |void| **select**\ (\ idx\: :ref:`int<class_int>`, single\: :ref:`bool<class_bool>` = true\ ) :ref:`🔗<class_ItemList_method_select>`

-Select the item at the specified index.
+Selects the item at the specified index.

 \ **Note:** This method does not trigger the item selection signal.